LucasDelfino92/morrowindsharp/main.md

 [**MULE - Mort's Ultimate Leveling Experience**](https://www.nexusmods.com/morrowind/mods/47452) (MWSE)
 A fully customizable leveling mod that removes the level-up screen entirely.
 You won't have to min/max to make sure you're gaining health properly, or getting enough strength per level.
 Instead, progress in skills gives you progress towards attribute gains.

-> ⚠️ The author recommends the use of [**MWSE State-Based Health**](https://www.nexusmods.com/morrowind/mods/48133), which calculates your max health based on your current Endurance, Strength, and Level.
+> ℹ️ The author recommends the use of [**MWSE State-Based Health**](https://www.nexusmods.com/morrowind/mods/48133), which calculates your max health based on your current Endurance, Strength, and Level.
 However, this makes your health fluctuate radically, which is why I don't recommend it.

 [**Magicka Regeneration Suite**](https://www.nexusmods.com/morrowind/mods/49153) (MWSE)
 Modern magicka regeneration mod, providing three different and configurable types of magicka regeneration.